Anger is common today for all the reasons listed below. However, it is not an excuse to continue being angry.

 Being tired and being angry go hand in hand.
 When you are tired your fuse becomes short.
 It is that simple.
 However, it is not always easy to remedy.

 One of the reasons parents feel tired is because they are not getting enough sleep.
-Are you having broken sleep because your children do not sleep through?
-Unless your children are still babies, or are unwell, you should be able to help them sleep through the night.
-Contact a child care specialist (parenting and sleep care) who can help you.
+There are ways to help you cope with sleep deprivation, including eating well and making sure you rest when you can.
+If your children are older and you’re still having sleep issues why not contact a child care specialist (parenting and sleep care) who can help you.

 2. Stress and overload